GraphicsProgramming/learnd3d11/docs/index.md

     }
 ```

-Pretty obvious, right?
-Try to initialize `GLFW`.
+Pretty obvious, right? `glfwInit` tries to initialize `GLFW`.
 If it fails to do so, let the user know and end the program, since there is no point in going further.

 ```cpp
     const GLFWmonitor* primaryMonitor = glfwGetPrimaryMonitor();